1948 Cleveland Indians season

 The 1948 Cleveland Indians season was the 48th in franchise history.
 When the regular season resulted in a first place tie, the Indians won a one-game playoff against the Boston Red Sox to advance to the World Series.
 Cleveland won the championship by defeating the Boston Braves 4 games to 2 for their first World Series win in 28 years.
-The Sporting News ranked the 1948 Indians the 9th-best team ever.
+In 2011, The Sporting News ranked the 1948 Indians the ninth-best team in MLB history.